kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 21. Authorization code flow with PKCE(Proof Key for Code Exchange): Recommended approach for controlling access between app and auth server.
 Protects against Authorization Code Interception attacks.
 Introduces concept of dynamic secrets.
 Implemented with a code verifier, code challenge and method. https://developer.okta.com/docs/concepts/oauth-openid/#authorization-code-flow-with-pkce

 22. Configured the Okta signin widget for user registration.
 During registration, user will need to provide email address but making email activation mandatory is a choice.
 Enable registration(Directory>Self-service reg) in okta dashboard.

+23. VIP member page accessible only to authenticated users.
+Added a protected route(/members) only accessible to authenticated users.
+User must be logged in, else redirect them to login screen.
+Used okta provided route guard implementation with Angualr's canActivate.